daraymonsta/tech201-sparta-app/app/README.md

 This app is intended for use with the Sparta Global Devops Stream as a sample app.
 You can clone the repo and use it as is but no changes will be accepted on this branch.

-To use the repo within your course you should fork it.

-The app is a node app with three pages.
+The app is a Node JS app with three pages.

 ### Homepage
 - `192.168.10.100:3000`